North Pole: ski the Last degree (111 km ski expedition).

 Night at the hotel.

-Meeting at the Longyerbyen airport • 2 transfers airport-hotel-airport • Introductory dinner in Murmansk • Aircraft flights Franz Josef Land - Barneo – Franz Josef Land (baggage 40 kg) • Helicopter flights according the program • Accommodation in the heated tents at Barneo and full catering at Barneo Camp before departure to Longyerbyen (in case the group completed expedition before the time) • Using Barneo facilities • Full catering at Barneo Ice Camp and on the trek • Disposable plates, spoons, forks and cups at Barneo (2 sets per visiting a mess-tent per person) • Rent of the safety equipment (communication, navigation aid, weapon) • Rent of the skis with binding and ski poles • Rent of the cargo sledge and tent • Rent of the other group gear • Stove fuel • 1 satellite phone call from the North Pole (2 min maximum, if battery capacity is sufficient) • Certificate of the North Pole visit • Festive ceremony at Longyerbyen • Guides service
+• Meeting at the Murmansk airport • 2 transfers airport-hotel-airport • Introductory dinner in Murmansk • Aircraft flights Franz Josef Land - Barneo – Franz Josef Land (baggage 40 kg) • Helicopter flights according the programme • Accommodation in the heated tents at Barneo and full catering at Barneo Camp before departure to Murmansk (in case the group completed expedition before the time) • Using Barneo facilities • Full catering at Barneo Ice Camp and on the trek • Rent of the safety equipment (communication, navigation aid, weapon) • Rent of the skis with binding and ski poles • Rent of the cargo sledge and tent • Rent of the other group gear • Stove fuel • Certificate of the North Pole visit • Festive ceremony at Murmansk • Guides service

 Price does not include

-Flights Murmask – Franz Josef Land – Murmansk (990 Euro per person) • Accommodation in Murmansk • Catering in Murmansk • Transfers in Murmansk (excl. airport-hotel-airport for travel home and hotel-airport-hotel for travel to the North Pole) • Activities in Longyerbyen • Alcohol drinks • Insurance against full or partial cancellation of the expedition, luggage insurance, life insurance (strongly recommended) • Private belongings • All the unforeseen costs related to the flights delays • Souvenirs and postal expenses • Overweight luggage - 25 Euro/kilo
+Flights Murmask – Franz Josef Land – Murmansk (990 Euro per person) • Accommodation in Murmansk • Catering in Murmansk • Transfers in Murmansk (excl. airport-hotel-airport for travel home and hotel-airport-hotel for travel to the North Pole) • Activities in Murmansk • Alcohol drinks • Insurance against full or partial cancellation of the expedition, luggage insurance, life insurance (strongly recommended) • All the unforeseen costs related to the flights delays • Souvenirs and postal expenses • Overweight luggage - 25 Euro/kilo

 Murmansk (Russia) - Franz Josef Land (technical stop over) - Barneo Ice Camp - North Pole - Barneo Ice Camp - Franz Josef Land (technical stop over) - Murmansk (Russia)

 Experience skiing expeditions in the midnight sun to the Geographical North Pole.
 These are the very rewarding tours for those who can accept camping in tents and appreciate wilderness.
 In April the climate is at its best with temperatures ranging from -30oC to -20oC.
 With an aircraft we will bring you from Spitsbergen to the Ice Camp situated at the latitude approx. 89 grad.
 North.
 Well-trained skiers will walk to the Pole with skis and pulks pushing through the pressure ridges, crossing the frozen leads and experience the feelings of the real Arctic explorers.
 The starting point for them will be chosen in accordance with weather and ice condition to guarantee the arrival to the North Pole on the appointed day.
 For ski fans, who prefer to spend a night in a warm place we suggest ski tours in the vicinity of the Ice Camp during the day and rest at night in the heated tents of the Ice Camp.
 They also have a great chance to witness a rich activity of the camp, share the camp with world-class skydivers, scuba divers or Arctic explorers.
 They will fly to the Pole with a helicopter.
 On the Pole all parties will have a celebration and contemplate the exploits of those who succeeded or failed to reach the place on the Earth where all meridians unite.
 From the Pole a helicopter and a plane will bring the travelers back to the civilized world.